ajdittmann/intro_to_C/loops/README.md

 ```

 Exercises A - See how ./loops behaves when you:
-1. the value in #define N
-2. add a line changing the value of N in main()
+1. change the value of N
-3. rewrite the 'for' loop as a 'while' loop
+2. rewrite the 'for' loop as a 'while' loop
-4. change how M is modified in each logical statement
+3. change how M is modified in each logical statement